-Registration Rights Agreement dated October 11, 2012 between Quebecor, CDPQ and CDP Capital
+Registration Rights Agreement dated October 11, 2012 between Quebecor, CDPQ and CDP

-On October 11, 2012, Quebecor, CDPQ and CDP Capital entered into a Registration Rights Agreement (the "Registration Rights Agreement Quebecor") whereby Quebecor granted to CDPQ, directly or through a subsidiary, demand registration rights and piggyback registration rights for the Convertible Debentures and underlying Quebecor Class B Shares.
+On June 22, 2018, Quebecor and CDP entered into a Registration Rights Agreement (the "Registration Rights Agreement") whereby Quebecor granted to CDP demand registration rights and piggyback registration rights for the Convertible Debentures and underlying Quebecor Class B Shares.

-The Registration Rights Agreement Quebecor may be viewed under Quebecor's profile on SEDAR at www.sedar.com.
+The Registration Rights Agreement may be viewed under Quebecor's profile on SEDAR at www.sedar.com.